Ho-Ro/DL4YHF-Frequency-Counter/readme.md

 where `„` symbolises the flashing dots.
 To switch between two- and three-digits mode, press the key until the mode changes.
 The high-resolution mode is cancelled when the frequency rises above 61 Hz.
-The 61 Hz is a compromise between the conversion time and the possibility of measuring typical mains frequencies 50 Hz or 60 Hz precisely.
+The 61 Hz is a compromise between the conversion time (increasing with frequency) and the possibility of measuring the typical mains frequencies 50 Hz or 60 Hz precisely.
-A test measurement of the European mains frequency shows almost exact matching with the realtime values available online from https://www.netzfrequenzmessung.de/.
+A test measurement of the European mains frequency shows almost exact mHz matching with the realtime values available online from https://www.netzfrequenzmessung.de/.

 ### Calibration "zoom"
 In the frequency range 100 ..
-3200 kHz the display can be "zoomed" into a 1 Hz resolution by pressing the button.
+3200 kHz the display can be "zoomed" into a 1 Hz resolution by holding down the button.
 This selects temporarily a measurement range of 1 s gate time without prescaler, yielding 1 Hz resolution, e.g.: a signal of exact 1012345 Hz normally shows `1.0123` with a steady dot, meaning 1.0123 MHz.
 Pressing the button changes the display to the 1 Hz resolution mode (that shows only the 5 low digits),